-Option Meaning

-COORD ROT > The control positions the free rotary axis to 0

-The control orients the working plane coordinate system in accordance with the programmed spatial angle

-TABLE ROT TABLE ROT with:

-SPA and SPB equal to 0

-SPC equal or unequal to 0

-The control orients the free rotary axis in accordance with the programmed spatial angle

-The control orients the working plane coordinate system in accordance with the basic coordinate system

-TABLE ROT with:

-At least SPA or SPB unequal to 0

-SPC equal or unequal to 0

-The control does not position the free rotary axis.
-The position prior to tilting the working plane is maintained

-Since the workpiece was not positioned, the control orients the working plane coordinate system in accordance with the programmed spatial angle

-If no free rotary axis arises in a tilting situation, then the COORD ROT and TABLE ROT transformation types have no effect.

-The entry of COORD ROT or TABLE ROT is optional.

-If no transformation type was selected, then the control uses the ${\bf COORD}~{\bf ROT}$ transformation type for the ${\bf PLANE}$ functions
+Option Meaning COORD ROT > The control positions the free rotary axis to 0 The control orients the working plane coordinate system in accordance with the programmed spatial angle TABLE ROT TABLE ROT with: SPA and SPB equal to 0 SPC equal or unequal to 0 The control orients the free rotary axis in accordance with the programmed spatial angle The control orients the working plane coordinate system in accordance with the basic coordinate system TABLE ROT with: At least SPA or SPB unequal to 0 SPC equal or unequal to 0 The control does not position the free rotary axis.
+The position prior to tilting the working plane is maintained Since the workpiece was not positioned, the control orients the working plane coordinate system in accordance with the programmed spatial angle axis arises in a tilting situation, then the COORD ROT and TABLE tion types have no effect.
+The entry of COC DRD ROT or TABLE ROT is optional.
+If no transforma tion type was selected, then the control uses the COORD ROT transformation type was selected, then the control uses the COO transformation type for the PLANE functions